How to Start a Nonprofit Organization in Florida: Everything You Need to Know

 A corporate records binder should be set up for your nonprofit to hold important documents such as articles of incorporation, minutes of meetings, and bylaws.
 Property or assets belong to the corporation.
 Should lawsuits or creditor claims occur, only those assets are vulnerable, not the personal property of officers, trustees, or managers.

 A certificate of status verifies the existence and status of the corporation and certifies the corporation has paid all fees due from it as of a certain date.
 The fee for this is $8.75.

 File Your Form 1023 Federal Tax Exemption Application

 This IRS form asks for extensive information about your nonprofit, including its finances, history, governance policies, organizational structure, activities, operations, and more.
 Smaller nonprofits may be allowed to file Form 1023-EZ, which is the Streamlined Application for Recognition of Exemption in accordance with Section 501(c)(3) of the Internal Revenue Code.
 Only smaller nonprofits—ones that have projected annual gross receipts below $50,000 and total assets below $250,000—can use the streamlined 1023-EZ form.
 Sales tax exemption in Florida can be gained by filing Form DR5, Application for a Consumer's Certificate of Exemption, with the Department of Revenue.

 Articles of Incorporation Instructions (Florida Nonprofits)

-If you want more information on how to start a nonprofit organization in Florida, you can post your legal needon UpCounsel’s marketplace.
+If you want more information on how to start a nonprofit organization in Florida, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.